lam0089/turtle/README.md

 right name x - rotate the turtle clockwise by x degrees<br>
 pen name up - lift the pen off the “paper”<br>
 pen name down - put the pen down so that subsequent moves draw on the screen<br>
-colour name c - set the drawing colour of the turtle appropriately<br>
+colour name c - set the drawing colour of the turtle appropriately.
+Four colours (green, red, blue, black) can be used.<br>

 **An example**<br>
 turtle ann<br>